jaytcarlson/rice-mapping/README.md

 Script:
 ”Adding a new product is a two step process.
 First you have to insert the product ID in our database, then you have to give the product information about what bands to expect.
 In this case, we are generating 30 statistical bands based on the VV & VH SAR bands for rice classification.”
-Once that Notebook completes, You can see an empty product created in the "Your Products" section of our Catalog interface https://catalog.descarteslabs.com/?/
+Once that Notebook completes, You can see an empty product created in the "Your Products" section of our [Catalog interface ](https://catalog.descarteslabs.com/?/)

 ### Next, run the "run_stats.ipynb"
 * Check the `product_id` matches your id from the previous notebook
 * Run the blocks in sequence, modfiying the country if desired
-* Open our monitor interface and watch the tasks advance, demonstrating features
+* Open our [Monitor interface](http://monitor.descarteslabs.com) and demonstratefeatures
+Script: "You can monitor the tasks status, access their logs and results, as well as cancel task groups through our Monitor interface"
-* Open the Catalog entry for the rice stats scenes and open the resulting tiles in Viewer
+* Open the [Catalog entry](https://catalog.descarteslabs.com/?/) for the rice stats scenes and open the resulting tiles in Viewer once they upload.
+It can take several minutes for the derivative products to appear in the Catalog.